Firifire/OpenCvSharp-UWP/README.md

 I have replaced the namespace OpencvSharp with OpenCvHololens to prevent conflicts.

-UWP dll does not work in unity Editor
+UWP dll does not work in unity Editor, only works when building the UWP app.

 ## Issues
 As I have recently built this, it has been working well so far.
 It probably has a lot of bugs present and I will fix them as I discover them.
 It would be helpfull if any issues discovered are reported.